 Use enough parts of line for all lifts and check all lines, slings, and chains for correct attachment.
 To obtain maximum lifting capacities, the hook block must be set up with enough parts of line.
-Too few parts of line can result in failure of the rope or hoist.
+Too few parts of line can result in failure of the hoist rope or hoist.
 No less than three wraps of rope should remain on the hoist drum.
-When slings, ties, hooks, etc., are used, make certain they are correctly positioned and secured before raising or lowering the loads.
+When slings, ties, hooks, etc., are used, make sure that they are correctly positioned and secured before raising or lowering the loads.

-Be sure the rigging is adequate before lifting.
+Make sure that the rigging is adequate before lifting.
 Use tag lines when possible to position and restrain loads.
 Personnel using tag lines should be on the ground.

-Be sure good rigging practices are being used.
+Make sure that good rigging practices are being used.
 Refuse to use any poorly maintained or damaged equipment.
 Never wrap the hoist cable around a load.

-If using a clam bucket, do not exceed 80% of the equipment's capacity.
+If using a clam bucket, do not exceed 80% of the equipment capacity.